gperdrizet/bartleby/README.md

 ![Bartleby](https://github.com/gperdrizet/bartleby/blob/logging/bartleby/data/bartleby.jpg)

-Bartleby is a LLM based conversational collaborator written in Python using [HuggingFace](https://huggingface.co/).
-The project goal is to create a conversational writing assistant which interacts naturally via a chat interface and creates documents in docx format.
-A 'universal' interface was achieved using Discord (i.e. the user can interact with the Bartleby via any Discord client application using any device: phone, laptop or tablet running: macOS, Windows, Linux, android, IOS etc,).
+Bartleby is a LLM based conversational collaborator written in Python using [HuggingFace](https://huggingface.co/) transformers.
+The project goal is to create an open source, conversational writing assistant which interacts naturally via a chat interface and can generate documents in docx format.
+A 'universal' interface was achieved using Discord (i.e. the user can interact with the Bartleby via any Discord client application using any device: phone, laptop or tablet running: macOS, Windows, Linux, Android, IOS etc,).
 Bartleby can also interact via a Matrix server.
 Documents are created and accessed via Google Drive using Google Cloud Platform APIs.

 Bartleby exposes a number of system control commands via the chat interface.
 System control commands allow the user to manipulate generation parameters, alter prompting behavior and make and save documents on the fly from any device.